aivetaa/KodingNext-MusicPlayer/README.md

 # KodingNext-MusicPlayer
-Python Music Player with Simple GUI
+This is my implementation for Python GUI for Music Player (A simple code)